srijken/web-www-v2/content/block/_index.en.md

     in digital systems to the people who can fix them.

-    We have a global reach, but do it Dutch style: open, honest, collaborative and for free.
+    We have a global reach, but do it Dutch style: open, honest, collaborative, and for free.
   members: "130"
   totalcases: "115"
   ips: "687.759"